 CIL: The SIRM is not the only approach that States can rely upon.
 Other organisations, for example, the Energy Charter Secretariat and UNCTAD among others, also provide relevant guidance for States, yet we note that these approaches are not mentioned in the text at all but only listed in the reference materials in the end.
 This seems to us an unfortunate omission and places undue weight on the World Bank’s SIRM approach.

-31. In identifying or establishing a coordination body, jurisdictions have generally takenthe following three approaches.
+31. In identifying or establishing a coordination body, jurisdictions have generally taken one of the following three approaches.
 One approach is to create a new autonomous agency responsible for coordination or to establish it within a ministry or a governmental agency (for instance, within the investment promotion agency).
 Under this approach, the coordination body may also function as the channel of communication with investors.
-Another approach is to distribute dispute prevention and mitigation functions among a number of agencies with each agency designated a different role or empowered to handle certain grievances.
+Another approach is to distribute dispute prevention and mitigation functions among a number of agencies, with each agency designated a specific role or empowered to handle certain grievances.
 In such a structure, it would be prudent to designate the agency responsible for the communication with investors and the intra-governmental cooperation.
 A hybrid approach is to establish a committee or commission composed of governmental and related agencies, including ministries and specialized entities, with one of the agencies performing the secretariat function.

 32. As mentioned, information sharing is one of the functions to be carried out by the coordination body.
 It would facilitate communication and cooperation among governmental and related agencies.
 The coordination body may also act as a central repository of investment instruments and relevant court or arbitral decisions interpreting such instruments.
 Such a function would allow the coordination body to provide analysis of, for example: (i) economic sectors which are most likely to give rise to disputes; (ii) recurring grievances or disputes; (iii) key legal obligations contained in investment instruments; and (iv) gaps in domestic legislation for compliance with legal obligations contained in investment treaties.